Mahmoud-Gamal-Elgendy/GONDOZO-TOOL/README.md

 4-search in whois and return the result

-,Developed By Mahmoud El-Gendy ,2022
+Developed By Mahmoud El-Gendy ,2022

 # Run
 Change the target to domain you are interested in: